Last Updated on April 17, 2023 by Admin

 Supplier performance measurement/oversight (but excluding contract administration);

 - The elements of a project management methodology that integrate these disciplines both within the ‘controls’ domain and with other project management functions

 Project control encompasses the people, processes, and tools used to plan, manage, and mitigate cost and schedule issues and any risk events that may impact a project.

 In other words, Project control is essentially equivalent to the project management process stripped of its facilitating sub-processes for safety, quality, organizational, behavioral, and communications management.

 A land surveying professional is called a land surveyor.
-These points are usually on the surface of the Earth, and they are often used to establish land maps and boundaries for ownership, locations like building corners or the surface location of subsurface features, or other purposes required by government or civil law, such as property sales.
+These points are usually on the surface of the Earth, and they are often used to establish land maps and boundaries for ownership, locations like building corners or the surface location of subsurface features, or other purposes required by government or civil law such as property sales.

 The planning and execution of most forms of construction require it.
 It is also used in transport, communications, mapping, and the definition of legal boundaries for land ownership.
-It is an important tool for research in many other scientific disciplines.
+It is an essential tool for research in many other scientific disciplines.